 These characters each face their own personal EBMs, as well as EBMs that involve their significant others (Tamia faces her first EBM when she’s forced to reject the man she loves for fear of losing him and something else she holds precious – she’s about to face the worst one ever in HERO’S HOPE.
-Trevor faces his, big time, when his amnesia lands him smack between a future he wants more than anything, and a past he can’t quite absolve himself of.
+Trevor faces his in a very big way when his amnesia lands him smack between a future he wants more than anything, and a past he can’t quite absolve himself of.
 And Telyn’s about to face her biggest one, yet, in CHILD OF FALLEN WATERS.)

 It’s not easy to face a character against an EBM.
 Our natural instinct, as authors, is to protect and shelter our characters.
 To treat them with kid gloves, so to speak.

 Trust me, you have to banish that instinct forever, if you intend your characters to grow.